 Other than DANYELZA, the product candidates and related technologies we have licensed have not yet led, and may never lead, to approved products.
 Our only approved product DANYELZA was only approved in late 2020 by the FDA and launched in the United States in early 2021.
 Further, DANYELZA was only approved by the Israeli Ministry of Health in Israel, in August 2022, by the NMPA in China in December 2022, by Anvisa in Brazil in April 2023, and by COFEPRIS in Mexico in September 2023.
 Hence its commercial potential cannot be judged with accuracy at this point in time.
-Even if we are successful in continuing to build our pipeline, obtaining regulatory approvals and commercializing our other product candidates will require substantial additional funding and are prone to the risks of failure inherent in medical product development.
-Investment in biopharmaceutical product development involves significant risk that any potential product candidate will fail to demonstrate adequate efficacy or an acceptable safety profile, gain regulatory approval, and/or become commercially viable.
-We cannot provide any assurance that we will be able to successfully obtain marketing approval for omburtamab or advance any of our other product candidates through the development process.
+Even if we are successful in continuing to build our pipeline, obtaining regulatory approvals and commercializing our other product candidates will require substantial additional funding and are prone to the risks of failure inherent in medical product candidate will fail to demonstrate adequate efficacy or an acceptable safety profile, gain regulatory approval, and/or become commercially viable.
+We cannot provide any assurance that we will be able to successfully advance any of our other product candidates through the development process.
 Our research programs may initially show promise in identifying potential product candidates, yet fail to yield product candidates for clinical development or commercialization for many reasons, including the following:

-- we may not be successful in identifying additional product candidates; - we may not be able to assemble sufficient resources to acquire or discover additional product candidates; - our product candidates may not succeed in pre-clinical or clinical testing; - a product candidate may on further study be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - product candidates we develop may nevertheless be covered by third-parties' patents or other exclusive rights; - the market for a product candidate may change so that the continued development of that product candidate is no longer reasonable; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and a product candidate may not be accepted as safe and effective by patients, the medical community or thirdparty payors, as applicable.
+- we may not be successful in identifying additional product candidates; - we may not be able to assemble sufficient resources to acquire or discover additional product candidates; - our product candidates may not succeed in pre-clinical or clinical testing; - a product candidate may on further study be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - the market for a product candidate may change so that the continued development of that product candidate is no longer reasonable; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe and effective by patients, the medical community or thirdparty payors, as applicable.

 If any of these events occur, we may be forced to abandon our development efforts for a program or programs, or we may not be able to identify, discover, develop, or commercialize additional product candidates, which would have a material adverse effect on our business and could potentially cause us to cease operations.
-As for DANYELZA, which has been approved by the FDA for the US market, the Israeli Ministry of Health in Israel for Israel and NMPA in China for China, Anvisa in Brazil and COFEPRIS in Mexico, no assurance can be given that it will be successfully commercialized, widely accepted in the marketplace or more effective than other commercially available alternatives.
+As for DANYELZA, no assurance can be given that it will be successfully commercialized, widely accepted in any marketplace or more effective than other commercially available alternatives.